ethereum/ethereum-org-website/src/content/history/index.md

 Homestead was the second major version of the Ethereum platform and the first production release of Ethereum.
 It includes several protocol changes and a networking change that provides the ability to do further network upgrades.
 The first version of Ethereum, called the Frontier release, was essentially a beta release that allowed developers to learn, experiment, and begin building Ethereum decentralized apps and tools.

 At this point Ethereum was a production network.
 Since the Homestead release Ethereum has undergone many significant changes.
 These are enumerated on our [timeline page](/history/network-upgrades).
 There will also be more changes to Ethereum in the future.
 The [Merge](/upgrades/merge), expected in Q3-Q4 2022, will arguably be the most substantial upgrade since inception.
 Further upgrades beyond the merge are sketched out in the Ethereum [roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698).
+The design rationale at the time of the Homestead release can be read on our [design rationale page](/history/design-rationale/)